indrajithbandara/liquideye/_includes/editables/terms-text.md

 Buyer hereby acknowledges and agrees that under no circumstances and in no event shall Liquid Eye's liability exceed the sales price of the Liquid Eye product or defective Liquid Eye product.

-## Terms and Conditions / Warranty:
+## Terms and Conditions -- Warranty

 Payment is to be paid in full prior to receiving product and no cash refunds or credits will be made.